wizecore/hyde/_posts/2014-10-13-mule-ce-business-mon.md

 ---
 published: true
 layout: post
+title: Mule business event logging via ServerNotificationListener
 ---
-## Mule business event logging via ServerNotificationListener

 Mule CE 3.5.0 does not have any sort of business monitoring.
 Only logs with lots of technical information.

 So you must setup your own infrastructure, for example using [Graylog](http://graylog.org/) or [Logstash + Kibana](http://thepracticalsysadmin.com/introduction-to-logstashelasticsearchkibana/).